nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ### 4.1 Service references

-Any `serviceEndpoint` with a value that starts with `did` is a reference to another service.
-As specified earlier, all references use the `type` query parameter.
+Any `serviceEndpoint` with a value that starts with `did:` is a reference to another service.
+A reference MUST use the `type` query parameter to specify the type of the referenced service.
+The URI path MUST be set to `/serviceEndpoint` indicating it refers the `serviceEndpoint` field of the service.
+Other query parameters, paths or fragments SHALL NOT be used.
 When resolving a service, a reference URI MUST be replaced with the value from the `serviceEndpoint` field of the referenced service.

 A client doesn't care about the references.
 When a client queries for particular services, the references need to be resolved.
 Using references MUST NOT create an infinite loop.
 Resolving a reference MUST NOT go deeper than 5 levels.
 Given 5 services where A ultimately references E through B, C and D \(A -&gt; B -&gt; C -&gt; D -&gt; E\).
 Given the maximum depth of 5, E MUST contain an absolute endpoint URI.